nuuuwan/news_lk3_data/README.md

 *2024-08-12 16:18:00* · [`adaderanalk`](https://www.adaderana.lk/news/101180/3-killed-3-injured-after-three-wheeler-crashes-into-parked-lorry) · `en`

-Three persons including the driver were killed while three others have been injured and hospitalized after the three-wheeler they were travelling in had collided with a parked lorry in the Wewaldeniya area.
+Three persons including an infant were killed while three others have been injured and hospitalised after the three-wheeler they were travelling in had crashed into a lorry parked on the roadside in the Wewaldeniya area.

-◼️
+A three-wheeler traveling from Colombo to Kandy had veered off the road and collided with a lorry parked on the roadside at Wewaldeniya in the Danowita police division on the Colombo-Kandy main road.

+Accordingly, the driver of the three-wheeler (60), a woman (64) and a four-month-old infant who were traveling in the vehicle have reportedly died in the incident which had occurred this afternoon (12).

+Police said that two other females and a boy who were also traveling in the three-wheeler were critically injured in the crash and were admitted to the Warakapola Hospital.
+The five-year-old boy and one of the females have been transferred to the Colombo National Hospital for further treatment.

+...

 [Data](articles/e5bfa8bb.json)